You can get an eSIM plan from just 99p/month in the UK. We compare eSIM-compatible SIM-only deals.

 Best eSIM Ready Plan

 In the UK, it can be useful having an eSIM for your mobile phone.
-Having an eSIM will allow you to use the dual-SIM functionality on newer iPhone, Samsung Galaxy and Google Pixel phones.
-For instance, you can have two phone numbers and two plans on your phone at the same time (e.g. both your work phone number and your personal phone number on the same device).
+For instance, having an eSIM will allow you to use dual-SIM functionality on newer iPhone, Samsung Galaxy and Google Pixel smartphones.
+This will allow you to have two phone numbers and two plans on your phone at the same time (e.g. both your work phone number and your personal phone number on the same device).

 With eSIM, you can also benefit from greater flexibility and lower prices when you travel abroad.
 This is because the eSIM plan may give you cheaper international roaming than on your regular SIM card.